Retina Care

 Macular Degeneration

-Macular degeneration is a disease that attacks the part of the eye where our sharpest central visions occurs: the macula.
-It is a progressive eye condition that affects millions of people around the world.
+Macular degeneration is a disease that attacks the part of the eye where our sharpest central vision occurs: the macula.
+It is a progressive eye condition affecting millions of people worldwide.
 It robs individuals of all but their outermost vision, leaving only dim images or black holes at the center of vision, but it rarely results in complete blindness.

-When macular degeneration begins to occur, the person may initially notice a blurring of their central vision that’s most apparent when they’re trying to perform detailed tasks like sewing or reading.
+When macular degeneration begins, the person may initially notice a blurring of their central vision, most apparent when performing detailed tasks like sewing or reading.
 They may also notice straight lines appearing distorted or warped.
 Blind spots form in the central vision as the disease progresses.
 The extent of how much central vision is lost varies depending on the type of degeneration.
 Usually, if macular degeneration occurs in one eye, it will develop in the other eye as well.

 Despite age-related macular degeneration being the leading cause of vision loss in people over the age of 55, the Age-Related Eye Disease Study (AREDS) showed that patients could decrease their risk of vision loss by 19% by taking a high-potency antioxidant AREDS formula supplement daily.